cocktail-lim/blog/README.md

 The part of Springboot2 is built by Finn.

 The part of React is built by Lofffffxxx?
-(Whatever, I don't know hot to spell his name.)
+(Whatever, I don't know how to spell his name.)